matwerber1/dynamodb-python-query-speed-test/README.md

   --table TABLE         dynamodb table to use for testing --num-items-to-query NUM_ITEMS_TO_QUERY
+                        number of items to query per API call If you specify 0, then each round of querying will execute a single query to pull as many items as possible; LastEvaluatedKey will be ignored.
-                        number of items to query per API call --seed SEED           number of items to put into test table --columns COLUMNS     valid values are "one" or "many" --region REGION       Region name for auth and endpoint construction
+  --seed SEED           number of items to put into test table --columns COLUMNS     valid values are "one" or "many" --region REGION       Region name for auth and endpoint construction